-Plot No. 64/27 is currently used primarily for agricultural purposes, which illustrates the main business activities in the area.
-It is dominated by arable land of class IIIb, IVa, IVb, V and VI.
+Plots No. 11 and 9/30 are currently used primarily for agricultural purposes, which illustrates the main business activities in the area.
+These areas are dominated mainly by class IIIa, IIIb, IVa, IVb, V and VI arable land.
+A smaller part of the area is occupied by class IV and V meadows and pastures as well as forest and water wastelands and land designated for roads.